GuruCharan94/gurucharan94.github.io/_posts/2019-04-19-Getting started with Azure Data Source for Grafana.md

 ---
-title: "Getting Started with Azure Monitor Data Source for Grafana"
+title: "Up your Azure game with the Azure Monitor Data Source for Grafana"
 categories:
   - Azure
 tags:
   - Azure Monitor
   - Grafana
   - Application Insights
-excerpt: "This is a complete end-to-end guide covering everything you need to know about using Azure Monitor Data Source for Grafana to monitor your Azure Resources"
+excerpt: "An end-to-end guide covering everything you need to know about getting started with the Azure Monitor Data Source for Grafana to monitor your Azure Resources"
 ---

 The Azure Monitor Data Source for Grafana is a Grafana plugin for Azure which lets you consume and visualize metrics from Azure Monitor, Application Insights and Log Analytics on Grafana.
 In case you haven't heard, [Grafana](https://grafana.com/grafana/) is the leading open source platform for beautiful time series analytics, visualization and monitoring like the one you see below.